HardTimes2024/HardTimes/HardTimes_en.md

 #### General recommendations for food preparation

-ñ For long-term storage of cereals, there are vacuum packers [CASO FastVac 500](https://www.youtube.com/watch?v=NSxQ__iinOk).
+‚Äì For long-term storage of cereals, there are vacuum packers [CASO FastVac 500](https://www.youtube.com/watch?v=NSxQ__iinOk).
 Vacuum packers require special corrugated [CASO 27,5x600cm](https://coyot.ua/rulon-dlya-vakuumatora-caso-275x600cm-2-sht/).
 You can also throw a few bay leaves and salt in a bag into a vacuum bag.
 Also [traditional methods](https://www.youtube.com/watch?v=nIeNgvOdxGg).

-ñ We recommend making large reserves of green buckwheat.
+‚Äì We recommend making large reserves of green buckwheat.
 When buckwheat is sprouted, the amount of vitamins increases many times over.
 A family of four needs 12 kg of buckwheat per month.

 In second place is oatmeal because it has a lot of protein.
 Rice contains a lot of carbohydrates.

+Food supplies for at least a year.

-ñ Flour for 5+ years.
+‚Äì Flour for 5+ years.
 1. Sift the flour with a sieve.
 2. Place 3 bay leaves at the bottom of a 10-liter plastic bottle.
 3. Fill the flour halfway and add three cloves of unpeeled garlic.
 4. Add flour to the top and add three more bay leaves.
 5. Screw the bottle tightly.
 You can also fill the lid with wax.

-ñ We highly recommend stocking up on concentrated vitamins.
+‚Äì We highly recommend stocking up on concentrated vitamins.
 As survivors say, when choosing: one tablet of vitamins or a kilogram of pasta, we definitely choose vitamins.
-We provided a complete list of vitamins in the section ìPollution -> Vitamins, Iodine and dietary supplementsî.
+We provided a complete list of vitamins in the section ‚ÄúPollution -> Vitamins, Iodine and dietary supplements‚Äù.
 Here we repeat the basics for nutrition:
 * [Multivitamins](https://ua.iherb.com/c/multivitamins)
 * [Vitamin B Complex](https://ua.iherb.com/c/vitamin-b-complex) (especially for vegetarians)
 * [Vitamin D](https://ua.iherb.com/c/vitamin-d)